ytaki0801/PureLISP.sh/README.md

 * Conscells are firstly implemented to program as a metacircular evaluator
 * Pseudo-Array and Stack implementation by using gloval variables
 * Using pattern-matching, to do S-expression lexical analysis especially
+* Firstly implemented as a John McCarthy's Original Lisp evaluator but now a SICP's one

 ## Bugs and TODO